ABSanthosh/UnNovel/README.md

 ## Introduction

 [UnNovel](https://unnovel.abs.moe) is a half-baked open-source Notion-style WYSIWYG editor with AI-powered autocompletions.
-If you're looking for a quarter-baked version, check out [Novel](https://novel.sh).
+If you're looking for a 3/4th-baked version, check out [Novel](https://novel.sh).

 <br />